TarekAloui/LoanOriginator/README.md

 ## Functionality Overview:
 - User uploads a bank statement pdf
-- The pdf gets uploaded to Google Cloud Storage and then a request is sent to the backend
+- The pdf gets uploaded to Google Cloud Storage and then a request is sent to the backend.
 - The backend runs an LLM to extract the transactions list in a predictable format.
 The LLM also tries to predict each transaction's category from a preset list of categories using the transaction description
 - The backend also extracts general metadata such as the bank name, country code and statement year
 - The backend calculates some summary metrics which are then fed to another LLM to generate reason for and reasons against providing a loan